Nehlin/fanshim-led-controller/README.md

 There are two ways of interacting with the script.
 If launched vith the input string as a command line argument, the script will execute that string once, then terminate.
 If launched without command line options, the script will contiuously accept commands via standard input until an `exit` command is written.

 ### command line mode:
-`sudo ./ledController.py r=250` - sets the controller to red with 100% brighness, then exits.
+`sudo ./ledController.py r=250,g=100,b=20,brightness=70` - sets the controller to red with 100% brighness, then exits.

 ### stdin mode:
-`sudo ./ledController.py`
+`sudo ./ledController.py` - accepts input until it receives `exit`

+## Useful things to know

+To turn off the led in the Pimoroni fan-shim service, run the `` with the `--noled` option